Path-Check/safeplaces-dct-app/README.md

 Mobile devices come in many different shapes and sizes - it is important to test your code on a variety of simulators to ensure it looks correct on all device types.

-Before pushing up code, it is recommended to manually test your code on the following devices to verify tha:
+Before pushing up code, it is recommended to manually test your code on the following devices:

-- Nexus 4
+- Nexus 4 (smaller screen)
-- iPhone 8
+- iPhone 8 (smaller screen)
+- Pixel 3 XL (larger screen)
+- iPhone 11 (screen w/ notch)